yerf123/course-RH/book/duckietown-robotics-development/02_basic_development/02_python_01_programs_and_environments.md

 ARG REPO_NAME="my-program"
 ```

 Save the changes.
 We can now build the image, even though there is not going to be much going on inside it until we place our code in it.
+To do that, we need to enable development features in the duckietown-shell by running the following in a terminal:

+    laptop $ dts install devel

-To do that, open a terminal and move to the directory created by the `git clone` instruction above.
-Run the following command:
+Now, in a terminal, move to the directory created by the `git clone` instruction above and run the following command:

     laptop $ dts devel build -f --arch amd64